 - details of any mortgages, charges and other securities affecting any property owned by the association.

-- an Annual summary of financial affairs – Tier 2 (form A12 – T2) for the financial year, and
+- The Annual summary of financial affairs – Tier 2

-An association should apply for an extension of time if it cannot hold its annual general meeting within 6 months after the end of its financial year or lodge its Annual summary of financial affairs or reports by the due date.
-This can be done by lodging an Application for extension of time for holding annual general meeting or lodging annual summary of financial affairs (form A11).
+An association should apply for an extension of time if it cannot hold its annual general meeting within 6 months after the end of its financial year or lodge its Annual summary of financial affairs by the due date.
+This can be done by lodging an Application for extension of time for holding annual general meeting or lodging annual summary of financial affairs.

 The form should be lodged as soon as possible after the association becomes aware that it will be unable to comply with its obligations under the Act.